Understanding German Shepherd Temperament: Debunking Myths About Coat Color

 - Jan 26

-When searching for information for dogs, many future owners come across claims that coat color affects temperament in German Shepherds.
-Some believe black dogs are more aggressive, white dogs are calmer, or liver-colored puppies are less stable.
+When searching for information for dogs, many future owners encounter claims that coat color affects temperament in German Shepherds.
+Some believe that black dogs are more aggressive, white dogs are calmer, or liver-colored puppies are less stable.
 These ideas are widespread online—but are they actually true?

 At Royal Tribes K9, education is a key part of responsible breeding.
 Understanding the difference between myth and reality helps families make confident, informed decisions when choosing the right puppy.